Deepika4825/JobGenie/README.md

 * Fetches real-time job data using APIs
 * Provides direct apply links for job roles
 * Clean and responsive UI built with React
+* Used uptime monitoring to keep the backend active and responsive.
+* Ensured consistent API availability during usage and testing.

 ## Tech Stack